New & Used Lincoln MKS: In Depth

-The Lincoln MKS is a large, high-tech four-door sedan that uses the the platform as the Ford Taurus.
+The Lincoln MKS is a large, high-tech four-door sedan that borrows its platform from the Ford Taurus.

 The MKS isn't as long overall as the old Town Car, but there's actually more interior space--not to mention far better handling, styling, fuel efficiency, and feature content.
 It's offered in either front-wheel-drive or all-wheel-drive form, with normally aspirated or turbocharged six-cylinder engines.
 Its closest competition includes sedans like the Volvo S80, Acura RLX, and the Cadillac XTS.

 Lincoln hinted at the MKS first with a concept vehicle shown at the 2006 Detroit auto show.
 The production version emerged at the 2007 Los Angeles auto show before sales began in 2008.